 In anticipation of the transfer, Breeze says it is working closely with Compass and FAA officials at Compass's supervising Flight Standards District Office (FSDO) and Certificate Management Office (CMO) in Minneapolis, Minnesota.
 As such, if the deal is approved and finalised by US regulators, Breeze said it would withdraw its current application for scheduled interstate authority, lodged in February.

-Under its plan, Breeze plans to begin commercial flight operations in mid-October from its Minneapolis/St. Paul base.
+Under its plan, Breeze plans to begin commercial flight operations in mid-October from its Minneapolis St. Paul International base.
 However, instead of operating charter flights for three months before introducing scheduled service in the winter of 2020 as it had proposed in its February DOT filing, Breeze now plans to initially operate charter services for six months before venturing into the scheduled services niche in May of 2021.
 Breeze said its aim of providing nonstop services to underserved markets across the United States remains unchanged.

 As its scheduled service starts and ramps up, so charter operations will represent a decreasing portion of Breeze's business but will remain an important complement to its scheduled service.